7 Best National Parks in Costa Rica

-Home to Costa Rica's largest family of active volcanoes, Poas National Park has attracted thrill seekers and nature lovers alike, thanks to its magnificent topography and ecological museums.
-Tourists can visit Poas Volcano and walk near the main crater to see the jade colored Botos Lake.
-The park is flowing with lush vegetation and small number of wildlife, still enough to inspire you.
+Home to Costa Rica's largest family of active volcanoes, Poas National Park has attracted thrill-seekers and nature lovers alike, thanks to its magnificent topography and ecological museums.
+Tourists can visit Poas Volcano and walk near the main crater to see the jade-colored Botos Lake.
+The park is flowing with lush vegetation and a small number of wildlife, still enough to inspire you.

 Wildlife you can sight: Quetzal, hummingbird, toucanet, sparrow, marmots, coyotes